RaoulWolf/Bayesian-PEC-Modeling/README.md

 ================

-This repository contains the data and the R scripts for Wolf & Tollefsen 2021, Environmental Science & Technology. *This README will be updated with the final details of the publication as soon as they are available.*
+This repository contains the data and the R scripts for Wolf & Tollefsen 2021, **“A Bayesian approach to incorporating spatiotemporal variation and uncertainty limits into modeling of predicted environmental concentrations (PECs) from chemical monitoring campaigns”**. *This README will be updated with the final details of the publication as soon as they are available.*

 ## Requirements